 In the next session, Dave will talk about the different forms of insurance that will help us achieve our goals.

-I know, this is a big yawn.
-But it’s super important in order to guard all that you’ve worked so hard for.
+I know, this might sound like a big yawn.
+But, it’s super important in order to guard all that you’ve worked so hard for.

 So come back next week, when I’ll share what Dave teaches us about insurance.